- Household Items

 A truck assistant is usually scheduled between 8:30 a.m. to 2 p.m. on Monday, Tuesday, Wednesday or Thursday.

 Volunteers are not needed to mow grass.
-We have contracted the services of Key Training Center for the mowing and edging of grassy areas, and the trimming and weeding of landscape beds.
+We have contracted the services of Key Training Center for the mowing and edging of grassy areas, and the weeding of landscape beds.

 However, volunteers are needed throughout the year to improve the aesthetic appearance of the grounds.
 Tasks include: regular surveys of the grounds and trees, raking leaves and pine straw, mulching, repair of any damaged or diseased plants and trees, maintenance of fences and signage, pressure washing of walkways and outbuildings, adding new plantings, and completing small improvement projects.